Table of Contents[Hide][Show]

 - The Rink at Brookfield Place – Panoramic views of New Jersey from this Hudson River rink.

-- Winter Village Rink in Bryant Park – The holiday market is one of the busiest, and prettiest, in the city.
+- Bank of America Winter Village Rink in Bryant Park – The holiday market is one of the busiest, and prettiest, in the city.

 Before heading to a rink, check out the venue website to see the latest information about operating hours, rates and rental availability.
 Several operate on a reservation-only system as a Covid response.
 Bring your hot chocolate, a pretty scarf and your best skating moves.